 These, however, may be more difficult to learn from, as the movements for the signs are not as obvious to see, in contrast to watching a video.

 Yet another suggestion is watching a DVD or pre-recorded sign language learning video.
 This is an alternative to watching TV and videos, as some organizations have created DVDs especially to help you learn the language properly.
-If you’re not sure which one to get, why not contact a Deaf organisation or visit your local library?
+If you’re not sure which one to get, why not contact a Deaf organization or visit your local library?

 Once you’ve found your preferred language learning method, you need to be aware of a few things to successfully use sign language.